-It was believed that the carry chain would limit the performance of the system and therefore, the carry chain and its associated logic was the first functional block to be designed in detail.
+The carry chain of the ALU, and its associated logic, was the first functional block to be designed in detail, since it was believed that the carry chain would limit the performance of the system.
 Simulations of several look-ahead schemes indicated that they added a great deal of complexity to the system without much gain in performance.
-For this reason it was decided early in the project to implement the fastest possible Manchester type carry chain ( reference 4, chapter 1), similar to that shown in chapter 1, figure 11.
+For this reason a decision was made early in the project to implement the fastest possible Manchester type carry chain (reference 4, chapter 1), having a carry propogation circuit similar to that shown in figure 11, chapter 1.
 The carry chain and its associated logic were allowed to dictate the repeat distance of the cells in the vertical direction.
 In MOS technology, a Manchester carry chain is particularly limited in its ability to propagate a high carry signal.
-However, it is quite fast in its ability to propagate a low carry signal.
+However, it can quite rapidly propagate a low carry signal.

 In any arithmetic logic unit there will be a null period when the OP code for the next operation is being brought in.
-Advantage can be taken of this null period to precharge the carry chain and other sections of the machine where timing is particularly crucial.
+Advantage can be taken of this null period to precharge the carry chain and other sections of the data path where timing is particularly crucial.
 In this way, it is not necessary to propagate high signals through pass transistors where the rise transient would be particularly slow.
-It was decided to apply this strategy to OM's ALU, and the resulting carry chain is shown in Fig. 2.
+This strategy was applied in OM's ALU, and the resulting carry chain is shown in figure 2.